About Moat

 Pk

-I believe intelligence should be actionable, pattern recognition should be automated, and the best competitive advantage is the one your competitors can't replicate because it comes from your own conversations.
+I believe intelligence should be actionable, pattern recognition should be automated, and the best competitive advantage is the one your competitors can't replicate because it came from your own conversations.

 Conversation is data.